ScorchingShade/Vulnerous/README.md

 ./killer.sh
 ```
 ## Contributing
-Vulnerous is still in development and
+Vulnerous is still in development and to contribute to this awesome software please contact the author.
 ## Author
 ### [Ankush Sharma](https://scorchingshade.github.io/)
 - [LinkedIn](https://linkedin.com/in/ankush-sharma-a9b24a37/)